 The ESS program is a self-supporting program that provides before-and after-school supervision for Early Admission Kindergarten (EAK) through eighth-grade students.
 The program operates at each school from 6:00 a.m. to 6:00 p.m. year round, except major holidays and some school breaks.
-Daily activities include homework/enrichment, sports, crafts, quiet games, and playground time.
+Daily activities include homework/enrichment, sports, crafts, technology, and playground time.
 Throughout the year, children are offered opportunities to participate in areas that focus on academics, fine arts, and athletics.
 The fee during the academic year is \$90 per week for the first child and \$81 per week for each additional child in the family.
 ESS also offers an AM only program for \$45 per week and a PM only program for \$66 per week during the academic school year.
 There are no sibling discounts for these two programs.
 The break time fee is \$135 per week for the first (youngest) child and \$125 for each additional (older) child.
 Break time fees include all field trip costs and one ESS T-shirt.

 Families are required to pre-register and pre-pay for ESS.
 ESS accepts Visa, MasterCard, Discover, and debit cards online and by phone.
 The weekly fee is a flat rate regardless of the number of hours or days the child attends the program.
 ESS accepts the following programs: CDA, SD County Programs, RESPITE, and YMCA.
-For additional information, call the ESS Department at (619) 644-3800.
+Families pay an annual registration fee of \$40 for one child and \$60 for two or more children.
+To register visit Imsvschools.ce.eleyo.com.
+For additional information, call the ESS Department at (619) 644-3800 or visit their website at www.Imsvschools.org/ess/.